alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well-resourced and determined actors, such as serious organised crime groups and state actors.
-This corresponds to the UK government "SECRET" categorisation.
+This tier corresponds to the UK government "SECRET" categorisation.

 It is at Tier 4 that the risk of hostile actors penetrating the project team becomes significant.

 Connections to the secure environment
 -------------------------------------

-A remote desktop connection, allowing access to GUI applications should be provided to allow researchers to connect to the remote secure analysis environment.
+A remote desktop connection, allowing access to graphical interface applications should be provided to allow researchers to connect to the remote secure analysis environment.
-This requires two-factor authentication, with, at some tiers, the copy paste function disabled.
+At all but the lowest tiers, this requires two-factor authentication, and, at some tiers, the copy paste function is disabled.

-At some tiers, we may provide **secure shell** connections in addition to the remote desktop.
+At some tiers, we may provide **secure shell**, command line-based, connections in addition to the remote desktop.

 Such text-based access is sufficient for some professional data scientists, with the provenance information provided by command-driven data analysis a primary driver for this preference.
 (Processes can easily be reproduced based on the commands typed.)
 When not needed, providing a remote desktop interface adds complexity and therefore risk.

-At every tier, long passphrases should be enforced, and users are trained in the use of keychain managers on their access devices, locked with two-factor authentication, so that the inconvenience of repeatedly typing a long passphrase is mitigated, reducing the risk of users choosing insecure passwords.
+At every tier, long and strong passphrases (e.g. at least four randomly chosen dictionary words) should be enforced, and users are trained in the use of keychain managers on their access devices, locked with two-factor authentication, so that the inconvenience of repeatedly typing a long passphrase is mitigated, reducing the risk of users choosing insecure passwords.